kcajj/ONT_phages/notes/overview.md

 - git pull
 https://education.github.com/git-cheat-sheet-education.pdf

-git push always requires the key? git pull always requires the link?
+- clone a repo with ssh: git clone sshlink git push always requires the key? git pull always requires the link? bash script is just like writing in the terminal? to do a job in a conda env without snakemake, do i have to write it in the bash script? can i write a bash script and run it in the slurm file?

 ## conda
 basic notions on conda: